EMI Troubleshooting: How to Fix EMC Issues

 Steps to EMI Troubleshooting

-To troubleshoot an EMI issue without guessing or spending time on false leads, you'll need to follow a thorough investigative process.
-The steps are very similar to those you would use to solve other power quality issues.
+You'll need to follow a thorough investigative process to troubleshoot an EMI issue without guessing or spending time on false leads.
+The steps are similar to those you would use to solve other power quality issues.

 Your investigation should consist of the following test procedures: